 You know that feeling, you’re working at your desk and slowly but surely that dull ache in your forehead slowly takes over your ability to concentrate.
-If you’ve encountered that sensation before then, you may be experiencing a tension-type headache, the most common kind of headache.
-For most of us, over-the-counter pain relievers have become the first line of defense in fighting them, but did you know that continually using these medications can lead to overuse headaches?
-Let’s take a closer look at what tension-type headaches are, possible causes, typical symptoms, and some exercises that can help ease and prevent symptoms before they even start.
+If you’ve encountered that sensation before then, you may be experiencing a tension headache, the most common kind of headache.
+For most of us, over-the-counter pain relievers have become the first line of defense in fighting them, but did you know that continually using these medications can cause more headaches through overuse?
+Let’s take a closer look at what tension headaches are, possible causes, typical symptoms, and some exercises that can help ease and prevent symptoms before they even start.

-Tension-type headaches are a result of muscle tension in the head, neck, and shoulders.
+Tension headaches are a result of muscle tension in the head, neck, and shoulders.
 They are primary headaches, meaning they are not caused by another disorder but occur due to a headache itself.
-They can be episodic (occurring one to fifteen days per month) or chronic (more than fifteen days per month) and can last anywhere from a half hour to three days.
 They can be episodic (occurring one to fifteen days per month) or chronic (more than fifteen days per month) and can last anywhere from a half hour to three days.

 - eye strain